Google Cloud vs Google Drive: Key Differences Explained

 Google Drive is great for personal and small business needs.
 It starts with 15 GB of free storage and goes up to 30 TB with upgrades.
 This is perfect for those who need easy access to their files.

 Google Drive is also top-notch for teamwork.
 It allows real-time editing of documents, spreadsheets, and presentations.
-Its simple design makes sharing and managing files easy, even for those not tech-savvy.
+Its simple design makes sharing and managing files easy, even for non-tech-savvy users.

 While Google Cloud Storage is better for big data needs, Google Drive is ideal for everyday use.
 It’s great for personal storage, small to medium-sized team projects, and businesses looking for a simple file management system.